We offer two types of guided trips: Expeditions and Quick Getaways.

 If traveling single a single supplement fee usually applies because our rates are based on double occupancy.
 This fee varies by trip.
 You can find this fee on our website under the details tab for the particular you’re booking.

-As of November 2016, there have been less than 10 reported cases of Zika in Baja.
+As for September 11, 2018 the number of cases tested positive for the Zika virus in Baja California Sur is 62 people total.
+It’s important to note these statistics do not indicate whether the cases were contracted locally or on travel to other regions of Mexico or the world.
 We always recommend insect repellent or insect repellent clothing.
 Mosquitoes in Baja are known to carry Dengue fever and we encourage you to take steps to avoid getting bitten, both in town and on the island.
 Fortunately, mosquitoes aren’t too plentiful most of our winter season or tenacious and deterrents are very effective.
 We recommend contacting the CDC for the most current information concerning the Zika virus in Southern Baja.